Small business credit cards are usually the most profitable credit cards for issuers because:

 As you can probably guess from the word “Classic” in the name, this is more of an entry level credit card in the Spark series.
 It’s geared towards those with average credit (all the others require excellent credit).

 The annual fee is $0 and the rewards are an unlimited 1% cash back.
-The purchase APR is a variable 22.9% at time of publishing.

 This is similar to the Spark Cash Select, except you get miles rather than cash back.